Unlucky-Man/CMP2003-Project/README.md

 ## Detailed Description

-Please refer to the code comments in `main.cpp` for a more detailed explanation of the system's workings.
+Please refer to `Project Description` pdf file for a more detailed explanation of the system's workings.